ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/projects-how-record-job-usage.md

 ---
-title: Record Billable and Budgeted Usage of Job Resources| Microsoft Docs
+title: Record Consumption or Usage of Job Resources and Items
 description: Describes how to record the consumption or usage of items or resources on jobs to facilitate project management.
 author: SorenGP